sollecitom/chassis/example/write-endpoint/README.md

 # Example service - write endpoint

 An example write endpoint service.
+The test strategy follows the approach mentioned on [this blog](https://sollecitom.github.io/software-product-development-blog/posts/2023/2023-09-07-stop-writing-unit-tests/).

 ## How to